Banana: Production

 As of 2018, bananas are exported in larger volume and to a larger value than any other fruit.
 In 2022, world production of bananas and plantains combined was 179 million tonnes, led by India and China with a combined total of 26% of global production.
 Other major producers were Uganda, Indonesia, the Philippines, Nigeria and Ecuador.
 As reported for 2013, total world exports were 20 million tonnes of bananas and 859,000 tonnes of plantains.
 Ecuador and the Philippines were the leading exporters with 5.4 and 3.3 million tonnes, respectively, and the Dominican Republic was the leading exporter of plantains with 210,350 tonnes.

+Ecology

+Banana production is affected by climate change through temperature, water stress, geography, light exposure, pests and disease, and carbon dioxide.
+Overall, climate change from 1961 to 2016 suggests that climate change has had a net benefit on banana yields due to rising temperatures, but that these benefits are tapering off due to increased water demand and the challenge of growing companion crops like coffee.